One Earth - One Chance

 (carbon) cost: 15 container ships transporting goods from around the world create as much carbon

 emissions as all the world's cars - and wreaks havoc with whales' emotional well-being!

-- Lower on the food chain (more grains, fruits and veggies): food production is responsible for a quarter
+- Lower on the food chain (more grains, fruits and veggies): food production is behind a quarter of our

 Knowledge is power: Your Ecological Footprint - newly updated!
 We can't change what we don't know!

 Get yourself on one of our Learning Tours to the Amazon, Arctic, Asia and Africa to see what's at stake.